 steps your CoC has taken, with the two largest PHAs within your CoC’s geographic area or the two PHAs your CoC has working relationships with, to adopt a homeless admission preference–if your CoC only has one PHA within its geographic area, you may respond for the one; or

 VSHA adopted a limited preference for homeless individuals & families (persons fleeing domestic and/or sexual violence, stalking, human trafficking) for Emergency Housing Vouchers with a policy adopted in 2021 and is still in current use.
+VSHA has a preference for transition from time-sensitive TBRA (HOME vouchers) to permanent TBRA/HCV

 state that your CoC has not worked with the PHAs in its geographic area to adopt a homeless admission preference.
 Limit 2,500 Characters